FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 # Personal Data Protection Policy

-This is the main privacy policy for fiware.org and for certain services provided through these and other FIWARE websites and applications (“Our Sites”) by FIWARE Foundation e.V. (“FIWARE”).
+This is the main privacy policy for fiware.org and for certain services provided through these and other FIWARE sites and applications (“Our Sites”) by FIWARE Foundation e.V. (“FIWARE”).

 At FIWARE we collect different types of information about our users for three main